New Club Gives Older People A Taste Of Cafe Culture

 Bield – a registered charity – has grown from humble beginnings, starting out with one housing development in Bo’ness to become a major provider of a wide range of housing and services for around 20,000 older people across 22 local authority areas.

-Press release issued on behalf of Bield as part of a media relations campaign from Holyrood Partnership.
+Press release issued on behalf of Bield as part of a media relations campaign from Holyrood PR.
 If you’d like to see how our services could help your business, contact us today.

 So how can we help?